laneslexicon/lexicon_documentation/docs/user-guide/custom.md

 </span>

 So, to change the Arabic font used on all the pages it is simple a matter of changing 'Amiri' to the name of another font.
-In the same way the English text is controlled through the class "entry":
+To change the appearance of non-Arabic text, relevent line is:

 <span class="pre">
-.entry { margin-left : 30px; font-family : Droid Sans;font-size : 12px; }
+body { font-family : Fira Sans;font-size : 14px }
 </span>

-The application provides a convenience method of changing these two entries via the Tools menu so it is not always necessary to edit the stylesheet.
-However that method only changes the font name and size, for more fine grained control it is necessary to edit the stylesheet.
+The application provides a convenience method of changing these two entries via *Menu -> Tools -> Change font* so it is not always necessary to edit the stylesheet.
+However that method only changes the font name and size, so for more fine grained control it is necessary to edit the stylesheet.
 It should be noted that not all HTML is supported - for more details see <a href="http://doc.qt.io/qt-5/richtext-html-subset.html">here</a>.
-(The linked page refers to 'text widgets' - each headword in the application is such a widget.
+(The linked page refers to 'text widgets' - each headword in the application is such a widget.)

+It should be noted that there is a separate CSS file for printing, the principal difference is that links are printed as black text without underlines.